skailasa/pyrustmpi/README.md

 # PyRustMPI

-Minimal example of Python + Rust + MPI project for Linux projects.
+Minimal example of Python + Rust + MPI project for Mac and Linux projects.
 Relies on a working MPI installation being available on your system.

 ## Build From Source